 The Arctic FASD RTC is recruiting health and allied health care professionals who are interested in becoming FASD trainers.
-Through attendance at a two-day workshop, health and allied health care professionals will be prepared to provide FASD education and training to their colleagues and communities.
+Through attendance in an online course and a two-day workshop, health and allied health care professionals will be prepared to provide FASD education and training to their colleagues and communities.

-All participants in the workshop receive a certificate identifying them as a certified FASD Competency-Based trainer.
+All participants in the course will receive a certificate of participation.
+Those who complete the final project, a workshop in their own community, will receive a certificate identifying them as a certified FASD Competency-Based trainer.
 Continuing education credits are also available.

-Please contact the Arctic FASD RTC Project Coordinator, Alexandra Edwards, if you would like more information about the Train-the-Trainer workshops (arcticfasdrtc @ uaa.alaska.edu or 907.786.6381).
+Please contact the Arctic FASD RTC if you would like more information about the Train-the-Trainer workshops (arcticfasdrtc @ uaa.alaska.edu or 907.786.6381).

 Presenters: Arctic FASD RTC staff and speakers bureau members

 Registration must be completed through UAOnline through November 7.
 Please click here for detailed instructions.